ocarime/thegame/README.md

 ### Components of the audio system

-The following image depicts the initial class diagram, which is implemented quite unchanged apart from some Web Audio API specific code:
+The following image depicts the class diagram, which is implemented quite unchanged apart from some Web Audio API specific code:

 ![Initial class diagram](docs/class-diagram.png)